Skilled & Compassionate Collaborative Divorce Attorney in Texas

 When many people think of the divorce process, they envision an emotionally charged battle between two people who once loved each other.
 Divorce doesn’t have to be this way—couples who are willing to work together to resolve their issues may wish to explore the collaborative divorce process.

-I am attorney Megan Rachel.
+I am divorce lawyer Megan Rachel.
 For the last ten years, I have helped Frisco-area couples negotiate the collaborative divorce process.
 As a member of the Collaborative Law Alliance of Collin County, I have the experience, knowledge of the law and additional training to provide the guidance you need to understand the collaborative divorce process, the benefits it offers, and whether the strategy is appropriate for your situation.

 What Is Collaborative Divorce?